Redsift/build-taxi-sift-guide/docs/Visualise-Data.md

 In this step we are going to add our first visualisation.

-First, please edit you `sift.json` file to look like this:
+First, please edit your `sift.json` file to look like this:

 `"controller": { "entry-point": "frontend/controller2.js", ... }`